Tabetha's Table

 🥥 Cream of Coconut

-Coconut mojito with fresh mint and lime wedges
+Creamy coconut mojito in a tall glass with fresh mint sprig and lime wedge garnish

 🔄 Substitutions